Skip to content

 Beth… The process of developing this course started about 10 months before the first course was delivered.

-All of our Academy courses take a long time develop because we want to ensure that what we deliver will be useful and relevant for our audiences.
+All of our Academy courses take a long time to develop because we want to ensure that what we deliver will be useful and relevant for our audiences.
 We have been delivering courses for teachers and others involved in STEM engagement for over 20 years which has given us lots of experience of developing and delivering courses.

-Our starting point was reflecting on what we’ve learnt from our research from the first phase of the Early Years and Learning project and reflecting on the experiences would be useful to share with other early years practitioners.
+Our starting point was reflecting on what we’ve learnt from our research from the first phase of the Early Years and Learning project and reflecting on the experiences that would be useful to share with other early years practitioners.
 We also drew from research from many other early years programmes and projects.
 This included the Move2Learn project which explored how young children express, communicate, and develop their scientific thinking.
 Another really interesting study that helped us to frame our thinking was the Harvard Project Zero and the pedagogy of play

-When we create any course, we always consult with, and involve, as many different people as possible to help us to shape the training so once we had a rough outline for the course we started to pilot the courses.
+When we create any course, we always consult with, and involve, as many different people as possible to help us to shape the training.
+Once we had a rough outline for the course we started to pilot the courses.
 The pilot courses for this course were run with groups of ‘critical friends’- who included early years teachers and practitioners and researchers working on early years engagement.
 These pilot courses provided us with really useful feedback, which directly helped us to shape the final version of the course.

 Did you encounter any challenges when developing the course?